-ACTION PROGRESS (RAG) COMMENT Updater KEY: Green - On track or complete ed; Amber - C Off target; Red - Significantly off target; Grey - Missing information or status N/A Supp orting children, young people and their families v vith additional needs 31.
+ACTION PROGRESS (RAG) COMMENT Updater KEY: Green - On track or comple - Off target; Red - Significantly off target; Grey - Missing information or status s N/A Supp orting children, young people and d their families with additional needs 31.
 Increase personalisation and choice through implementation of a core offer and personal budgets, building on the learning from the Government-sponsored SEN and Disability Pathfinder.
 GREEN An integrated 0-25 service is being developed across education, health and social care.
 This includes the integration of Council and Solent NHS Trust staff within a single service structure and the development of a strong personcentred ethos.
 The SEND offer is published on the Southampton Information Directory and provides information about what is available and how to access services.
 A revised Impartial Information and Advice Service is being commissioned to meet the requirements of the Children and Family Act.
-32. Narrow the gap in attainments and outcomes for children with SEN and disabilities, increasing their aspirations, skills and qualifications.
+ICU, Donna Chapman 32.
+Narrow the gap in attainments and outcomes for children with SEN and disabilities, increasing their aspirations, skills and qualifications.
 AMBER Current work to create a more nuanced set of performance indicators with Education, Health & Care via the SEND Partnership Board will further support targeted activity in narrowing gaps between this vulnerable groups of children & YP and their peers.
 Agreed regional benchmarking indicators will be incorporated into the SEND dataset to enable comparisons and opportunities to learn from others to improve outcomes.
-Vaughan Clark Jo Cassey 33.
+Children and Families Services, Jo Cassey 33.
 Improve outcomes for children looked-after by the Council (corporate parent) building on the findings from the Integrated Ofsted/CQC inspection.
-AMBER An OFSTED Action Plan and performance monitoring is in place.
-The outcomes for children are continually monitored to ascertain where improvements need to be made.
-To be updated at the meeting.
-Robert South Christine Robertson 34.
+GREEN On target An OFSTED Action Plan is in place.
+A performance board meet monthly to audit, continually monitor and ascertain where improvements need to be made.
+A diagnostic of all LAC has identified several cohorts of children for whom permanency plans can be progressed faster.
+Due to this 100 children are planned to move out of care in the next year.
+Children and Families Services, Christine Robertson 34.
 Develop holistic approaches to support and challenge for the most vulnerable families in the city through the Families Matter programme.
 GREEN Phase 1 completed with 100% families turned around, Southampton ranked 7 of 152 local authorities.
-Phase 2 starting 2015/16 is based on a new set of criteria and families.
-Links with new families have already been established.
-Simon McKenzie orting young people to become he althy, respons 35.
+Phase 2 commenced in Summer 2015/16 is based on a new set of criteria and families.
+Links with new families are being established.
+Children and Families Services, Simon McKenzie orting young people to become h ealthy, respons 35.
 Develop Raising Participation Age support for schools and colleges.
 GREEN Raising Participation Age has been implemented effectively with schools.
-Jo Cassey 36.
+Children and Families Services, Jo Cassey 36.
 Redesign substance misuse treatment services for young people to improve uptake and compliance with treatment.
 GREEN Procurement and redesign completed in Dec 2014.
-Bob Coates
+Public Health, Bob Coates